threefoldtech/0-core/README.md

 See the release schedule in the [Zero-OS home repository](https://github.com/zero-os/home).

 ## Development setup

 Check the page on how to boot zos in a local setup [here](docs/booting/README.md).
 Choose the best one that suits your setup.
-For development, we would recommend the
+For development, we would recommend the [VM using QEMU](docs/booting/qemu.md).

 ## Using the Python client

 Before using the client make sure the `./client/py-client` is in your `PYTHONPATH`.
 Or pip3 install it like `ch client/py-client && pip3 install -e .`

 ```python